Unvares/unvares/README.md

 🎓 I’m a full-stack web developer and AI enthusiast with a deep-rooted passion for technology and entrepreneurship
 🌍 I aim to choose the path that yields the maximum positive impact per unit of my geekiness

-## My Joruney to Research in Artificial Intelligence
+## From a Small Town in Latvia to Researching Applied AI in Sweden
 💻 My journey began at age 6 when my mom enrolled me in a computer fundamentals course in our small hometown of Ogre, Latvia.
 I immediately fell in love with computers.

 📚 A significant milestone in my life was getting a job as a computer science tutor at the age of 15 with the biggest supplementary education provider in Russia.
 This impressive achievement at such a young age sparked hope in me that one day I would be capable of doing big and great things.
 This hope led to another great milestone: my first job as a frontend developer in a big eCommerce marketplace with 5+ million users across three different countries.
 At the time, I was 19 years old.